ooc-lang/rock/README.md

 ## Wait, what?

-`make rescue` downloads a set of C sources, compiles them, uses them to compile your copy of rock, and then uses that copy to recompile itself (just to be sure).
+`make rescue` downloads a set of C sources, compiles them, uses them to compile your copy of rock, and then uses that copy to recompile itself

 Then you'll have a 'rock' executable in bin/rock.
 Add it to your PATH, symlink it, copy it, just make sure it can find the SDK!